merge/corritor/README.md

   * `torset_add_auths.sh` runs `ipset add torset` on them.
   * `download_consensus.sh` downloads the consensus file in a stupid way.
 * using the consensus:
-  * `torset_add_guards.sh` uses a consensus file, parses for servers with Guard flag, refactors for `ipset` and runs `ipset add torset` on each server in the list
+  * `torset_add_guards.sh` uses the consensus file and runs `ipset add torset` on each Guard relay
+* Do we need the fallback dirs from scripts/maint/fallback.whitelist ?

+## TODO
 ### iptables
 To enable it: